staticdev/joy-and-health-cookbook/docs/pao_de_queijo.md

 Per person:

-- 1 cup of Gouda cheese (or vegan Gouda)
+- 1 cup of Gouda cheese OR vegan Gouda OR cheddar
 - 1 cup of Tapioca flour
 - 1 tbsp of Parmigiano-Reggiano (also works with Grana or vegan Parmigiano)
 - 1/2 egg (optional)